- Too many background processes running in Windows 10 & 11 will considerably slow down your system.

 - Press the Windows key + X and select Task Manager to open the Processes tab.

-- Select the Start-up tab shown directly below.
+- Select the Start-up tab.

-2. Terminate the Background Processes With Task Manager
+2. Terminate background processes using Task Manager

 Note the RAM and CPU percentage figures that highlight the system resource usage for the processes.
 Stop the third-party software processes that waste the most resources.

-3. Remove Third-Party Software Services From the Windows Startup
+3. Remove third-party software services from the Windows Startup

-- Open the Processes Tab in Task Manager.
+- Open the Processes tab.

 - Right-click the service and select Open Services.